romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-What are the three roles available at the organization level within a GitHub organization?
+Q: What are the three roles available at the organization level within a GitHub organization?
 <details><summary>Show the answer</summary><p>

 - **Billing Manager**